[?] Subscribe To This Site

 Our guide took us through the forest to a great little spot where we could view the Iao Needle (a.k.a.
 Kuka'emoku).

-picture of the Iao Needle in the Maui Iao Valley State Park This famous landmark in Maui in Iao Valley State Park rises 1200 feet above the floor of the valley.
+This famous landmark in Maui in Iao Valley State Park rises 1200 feet above the floor of the valley.
 If you're measuring from sea level, the Iao Needle is 2250 feet high!

 This natural wonder was formed from a long gone volcano.
 It's amazing to me the variety of landmarks that those volcanoes can create!